- Why Give?

 - Contact Us

-A charitable remainder unitrust can help you maintain or increase your income while making a significant gift to College of Saint Elizabeth.
+A charitable remainder unitrust can help you maintain or increase your income while making a significant gift to Saint Elizabeth University.

 If your unitrust grows, your payments will grow too, providing a hedge against inflation.
 A unitrust provides more flexibility than other life income plans.